maquina299/AQA-www.menkind.co.uk-Playright/README.md

 This repository contains automated tests for the [Menkind](https://www.menkind.co.uk/) website.
 The tests are written in C# using Selenium WebDriver.

 ## Features
+- Integration with Allure Test Management System (TMS) for comprehensive reporting.
 - Automated UI testing for key website functionalities.
 - Modular and reusable code structure.
 - Easy integration with CI/CD pipelines.